cournape/Bento/doc/source/guides.rst

 Hardcoding the target directory as above is not flexibe.
 The user may want to install manpages somewhere else.
-Bento defines a set of variable paths which are customizable, with platform-specific defaults.
+Bento defines a set of variable paths which are customizable from bentomaker, with platform-specific defaults.
 For manpages, the variable is mandir::

     DataFiles: manpage